velasqvides/Pulseq3DradialGREsequences/README.md

 # Open-source Radial 3D GRE Sequences
 Implementations of 3D stack-of-stars and koosh-ball radial GRE sequences using `Pulseq`, and their reconstruction pipelines using `BART`.

-Both sequences allow user-friendly changes in contrast and resolution, are equipped with advanced features, and their resulted images are visually on par with a commercial cartesian GRE counterpart.
+Both sequences allow user-friendly changes in contrast and resolution, are equipped with interesting features, and their resulted images are visually on par with a commercial cartesian GRE counterpart.

 ## Requirements
 The following tools are required: